paazmaya/tozan/README.md

 [![codecov](https://codecov.io/gh/paazmaya/tozan/branch/master/graph/badge.svg)](https://codecov.io/gh/paazmaya/tozan)

 Go trough files under the given directory, generate SHA-256 has out of their content, and store the hash to a SQLite database.
+In case the given file was already listed in the database, its entry will be updated.

 Please note that the minimum supported version of [Node.js](https://nodejs.org/en/) is `6.9.5` (LTS).

 ## Installation

+Install via `npm`, as a global command line utility:

 ```sh
 [sudo] npm install --global tozan